Asishsai01/TrafficTelligence-Advanced-Traffic-Volume-Estimation-with-Machine-Learning/README.md

 # 🚦 TrafficTelligence: Advanced Traffic Volume Estimation with Machine Learning

 **TrafficTelligence** is a machine learning-powered solution designed to estimate and predict traffic volume using historical and real-time data.
-This project is ideal for smart city infrastructure, traffic management systems, and researchers looking to explore transportation analytics.
+This project is ideal for smart city infrastructure, traffic management systems, and researchers exploring transportation analytics.

 ---

 ## 🧠 Overview

-Urban traffic congestion is a growing issue globally. **TrafficTelligence** aims to tackle this challenge by using machine learning algorithms to analyze traffic data, detect patterns, and make accurate volume predictions based on various features like time, weather, and location.
+Urban traffic congestion is a growing issue globally. **TrafficTelligence** tackles this challenge by using machine learning algorithms to analyze traffic data, detect patterns, and make accurate volume predictions based on various features like time, weather, and location.

 ---